DS-USAFA/Computational-Probability-and-Statistics/docs/02-Data-Basics.md

 Table \@ref(tab:db1-tab) shows 4 rows of the `email50` data set and we have elected to only list 5 variables for ease of observation.

 Each row in the table represents a single email or **case**.^[A case is also sometimes called a **unit of observation** or an **observational unit**.]
-The columns represent characteristics, called **variables**, for each of the emails.
+The columns represent **variables**, which represent characteristics for each of the cases (emails).
 For example, the first row represents email 1, which is not spam, contains 21,705 characters, 551 line breaks, is written in HTML format, and contains only small numbers.

 <table>
 <caption>(\#tab:db1-tab)First 5 rows of email data frame</caption>